When Revolution Costs Everything

 Beginning this month, we’ll follow a roughly chronological path through the Revolutionary period, though we’ll make deliberate detours along the way.
 We’ll start with the deep background – the colonial world that made revolution thinkable – before moving through the escalating crisis of the 1760s and 1770s.
 We’ll live through the pivotal year of 1776 month by month, watching as rebellion became revolution and revolution became a declaration of independence.

-Then, as summer turns to fall, we’ll step back and ask harder questions.
+A possibility, as summer turns to fall: we’ll step back and ask harder questions.

 • Whose revolution was this, really?